 - The requirement to assess a company’s ability to continue as a going concern is a relatively new requirement – dating back to 2017.

 - Since that time – up until recently – the global and domestic economic climate has been good to robust, making this assessment relatively easy for many companies.

-- COVID-19 has changed the economic climate considerably, making the going concern assessment this coming quarter (or fiscal year-end) more challenging for some companies.
+- COVID-19 has changed the economic climate considerably, making the going concern assessment this year-end more challenging for some companies.

 - Overview of going concern assessment